franzbu/EnhancedSpaces.spoon/README.md

 ### Manual Moving and Positioning

 To move a window, hold your 'modifier1' or 'modifier2' key(s) down, position your cursor in any area within the window, click the left mouse button, and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
-If the window is dragged beyond the 10-percent-margin, things are getting interesting because then window management with automatic resizing and positioning comes into play.
+If the window is dragged beyond this 10-percent-limit, things are getting interesting because then window management with automatic resizing and positioning comes into play.

 ### Automatic Resizing and Positioning - Mouse and/or Trackpad

 For automatic resizing and positioning of a window, you simply move between 10 and 80 percent of the window beyond the left, right, or bottom borders of your screen using your left mouse button.

-As long as windows are resized - or moved within the borders of the screen -, it makes no difference whether you use your 'modifier1' or 'modifier2' keys.
+As long as windows are resized - or moved within the borders of the screen -, it makes no difference whether you use your 'modifier1' or 'modifier2'.
 However, once a window is moved beyond the screen borders, different positioning and resizing scenarios are called into action; they are as follows:

 * modifier1:
   * If windows are moved beyond the left (right) borders of the screen: imagine your screen border divided into three equally long sections: if the cursor crosses the screen border in the middle third of the border, the window snaps into the left (right) half of the screen.
 Crossing the screen border in the upper and lower thirds, the window snaps into the respective quarters of the screen.